dineshkummarc/phpmyBugs2/README.md

 - [x] make default theme as that of phpmybugs default theme
 - [ ] ~new button on view issue page is disabled, should navigate to new issue page for creating a new issue~
 - [x] constant const S_COPYRIGHT = 'Powered by %name%.'; should have version number.
-- [ ] portal name is used as hardcoded name in several places of the portal.
+- [x] portal name is used as hardcoded name in several places of the portal.
-- [ ] /phpmyBugs2/: the theme '\phpmyBugs2\public\theme\pmb-red', shows dark blue color instead of red as marked in the theme.
-- [ ] New issue link is seen without login, remove it from the non-logged in page
+- [ ] ~New issue link is seen without login, remove it from the non-logged in page~
 - [ ] github repo links are hardcoded into the texts, make them using tags
 - [ ] cdn links are hardcoded into the texts, make them using tags
 - [ ] github link on page /index.php?page=settings is redirected to nireus release